 It’s Easier To Store

 One thing that is a little annoying about flower is the strong odor.
-It is more challenging to store it properly, especially in situations where you would prefer to be discrete.
+It is more challenging to store weed properly, especially in situations where you would prefer to be discrete.
 Concentrates are smaller and give off minimal odor, which makes them way easier to store.
 Also, compared to something like edibles, there is less risk that another person or a pet would consume it accidentally.
 That being said, you should always store your products in a safe and secure place.

 It’s All About the Terpenes